Let’s first answer the question: what is a suffix?

 Straw, little straw

-Making things smaller or ugly (pejorative Italian suffixes)
+Making things smaller or ugly (derogatory Italian suffixes)

-As the heading says, these Italian suffixes are used when you want to pass on the message that you don’t particularly like something or someone.
-They translate to English as bad, nasty, wretched.
+As the heading suggests, these Italian suffixes are used when you want to convey that you don’t like something or someone very much.
+They translate into English as bad, nasty, wretched.

 -accio, -accia, -acci, -acce

-Translates to English as bad, nasty, wretched.
-This is by far the most common among the pejorative Italian suffixes, so if you have doubts on what suffix to use, use this one.
+Translates as bad, nasty, wretched.
+This is by far the most common among the derogatory Italian suffixes, so when in doubt about which suffix to use, use this one.

 Gatto, gattaccio